 , and the Kur Olympic Center were projects built by exploited workers.
 Turkish and Uzbek nationals were among the trafficked men who sought help from the Azerbaijan Migration Center.

 The madam warned Khayala that if she disobeyed or tried to escape, she would be turned over to the Turkish authorities as an illegal immigrant and a prostitute.
 She claimed to have connections with high-level officials in Azerbaijan who could make Khayala disappear.
 The madam also threatened to post the nude photographs of Khayala on the Internet or send them to her husband and family.
 Terrified, humiliated, and convinced that there were no other options, Khayala obeyed.

 “After all, what was I going to do after that?
 How could I return home?
-What would I say to my parents?”she stated.
+What would I say to my parents?”

 Khayala remained in the brothel for six months.
 She was subjected to routine beatings, starvation, sleep deprivation, and psychological torment.
 The madam and her accomplices told Khayala she was worthless, that her family would never take her back.
 She was forced to have sex with an average of eight or nine clients per day.
 The men did not use condoms.
 When the traffickers realized that Khayala had become pregnant, they brought someone in to perform an abortion.
 Khayala bled for days.
 Her captors refused to provide medical care or allow her to go to a hospital.